jasonkuhrt/flo/README.md

     - Only happens when creating new worktrees (not when reusing)
     - Requires .serena/cache/ to exist in your main project
     - Pre-index once: uvx --from git+https://github.com/oraios/serena serena project index

-EXAMPLES

-  flo 123                    Create from GitHub issue flo #123                   Create from GitHub issue (# is optional) flo feat/new-feature       Create from branch name
 ```

 ### `flo list`